Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Introduction

 \section{Introduction}

-In the previous paper \cite{BeFrHu20}, a concept of angular values was introduced for linear discrete time dynamical systems.
-The notion aims at measuring the average rotation of subspaces of arbitrary dimension caused by the dynamical system.
-Several notions for quantifying rotations in dynamical systems exist in the literature, notably the rotation number for circle homeomorphisms and more general maps and flows, see e.g.\ \cite{AS1989,dMvS1993,KH95,N1971}.
-However, there is a fundamental difference: while rotation numbers measure the oriented angle between vectors and image vectors in two-dimensional subspaces, angular values are based on the principal angles between subspaces (which always lie in $[0,\frac{\pi}{2}]$) rather than vectors, even in the one-dimensional case.
-In this way one loses information on orientation but gains applicability to general time discrete systems and to subspaces of arbitrary dimension.
-We refer to \cite{BeFrHu20} for a further review of and comparison with the literature.
+The concept of angular values was introduced in \cite{BeFrHu20} for (non)auto\-nomous and random linear discrete-time dynamical systems.
+The purpose of this notion is to measure the average of the largest principle angle between two subspaces at successive times und to maximize this value over all subspaces of a fixed dimension.
+There is a fundamental difference between such angular values and the well-established theory of Lyapunov exponents which measure the exponential growth or decay of vectors in a dynamical system, see for example \cite[Ch.3.2]{A1998}, \cite{barreira2017}, \cite[Suppl.2]{KH95}.
+Furthermore, there are important differences to other existing notions which quantify rotations in dynamical systems.
+Let us mention primarily the rotation number for circle homeomorphisms and for more general maps and flows, see e.g.\ \cite{AS1989,dMvS1993,KH95,N1971}.
+While the rotation number measures the oriented angle between vectors and image vectors in two-dimensional subspaces, angular values are based on the principal angles between subspaces which always lie in $[0,\frac{\pi}{2}]$.
+Even the principal angle between one-dimensional subspaces may differ from the oriented angle between vectors spanning the subspaces.
+When using principal angles as a measure one loses information about orientation but gains applicability to discrete-time systems in arbitrary dimensions and to subspaces of arbitrary dimension.

+While \cite{BeFrHu20} sets out the basic definitions and some general relations between angular values, the construction of an algorithm as well as explicit formulas are restricted to the autonomous and the random case.
+It is the purpose of this article to provide deeper insight into the general nonautonomous case and to present a robust algorithm.